shoshana-levitt/shoshana-levitt/README.md

 I’m Shoshana Levitt, a full-stack software engineer based in New York City.

 I have experience developing applications using the PERN stack and I specialize in front-end development.
-I graduated from The Grace Hopper Program at Fullstack Academy in February of 2023.
+I'm a Certified AI Engineer with an interest in building and fine-tuning LLMs (large language models).I graduated from The Grace Hopper Program at Fullstack Academy in February of 2023.

 My background in account management and customer success has uniquely enriched my approach to software development.
 I believe that the most impactful products are not just about excellent code and design; they must be experiences crafted to resonate with users on a personal level.

 🎨 Portfolio Website: [shoshanalevitt.com](http://www.shoshanalevitt.com/)

-🤖 Currently learning LLM application development in The AI Engineering Bootcamp by AI Makerspace

 👀 Seeking a full-time opportunity as a front-end or full-stack software engineer!